hannahcallison/project-1-official/README.md

 ## 1. **Project Description**

 Ever wanted to create something new and unique in the kitchen, but needed a little inspiration or help with finding novel dinner ideas?
 It doesn't matter how much you love to cook, deciding what to have for dinner every day can feel like a chore.
 Moreover, scouring the internet for ideas can induce the paradox of choice and elicit feelings of anxiety at the overwhelming number of options available.
-Meal Planner takes this weight off your shoulders and makes the decisions for you, either by allowing you to choose which part of the meal you are craving, or if you're feeling **extra** spontaneous, curate a full-course dinner menu, all with the simple click of a few buttons.
+The Wikileeks Recipe Grabber application takes this weight off your shoulders and makes the decisions for you, either by allowing you to choose which part of the meal you are craving, or if you're feeling **extra** spontaneous, curate random food or cocktail recipes based on rpeferences, all with the simple click of a few buttons.

-Meal Planner is a web application that utilizes two external APIs (meal, drink API) in order to generate recipes for a full-course dinner menu.
+Wikileeks Recipe Grabber is a web application that utilizes two external APIs (TheMealDB, TheCocktailDB) in order to generate the recipes.
 Additionally, the user is able to filter ingredients based on dietary restrictions/preferences to create a list of meals and assign them to each day of the week.
 If the user doesn't like the recipes presented, they can either generate a new recipe or, as a last resort, click a button that redirects them to the UberEats application.

 <p>&nbsp;</p>